 “… solid performance and writing chops.” – Downbeat Magazine

 Monik is the director of The Victoria Jazz Orchestra and has led that group in the Victoria and Nanaimo International Jazz Festivals and performed with the Mingus Dynasty Band and pianist Dave Kikosky.
-She has also shared the stage with many award-winning musicians such as Ian McDougall, Guido Basso, Matt Catingub, David Foster, Campbell Ryga, PJ Perry, Michael Buble, Rob McConnell, Tommy Banks, and Brad Turner and has toured Canada widely performing in the Montreal, Regina, Calgary, Vancouver, Victoria, and Medicine Hat jazz festivals with The Monik Nordine Trio/Quartet and with Canadian greats Pat Coleman and Mike Allen.
+She has also shared the stage with award-winning musicians such as Ian McDougall, Guido Basso, Matt Catingub, David Foster, Campbell Ryga, PJ Perry, Michael Buble, Rob McConnell, Tommy Banks, and Brad Turner and has toured Canada widely performing in the Montreal, Regina, Calgary, Vancouver, Victoria, and Medicine Hat jazz festivals with The Monik Nordine Trio/Quartet and with Canadian greats, guitarist Pat Coleman and saxophonist Mike Allen.
 Monik holds a Master’s Degree in Jazz Performance and Composition from McGill University and teaches at the Victoria Conservatory of Music in Victoria, BC, Canada at her home studio and now online.
 She has studied privately in London, UK and New York, NY.

 Monik is an artist of Swedish and Roma ancestry.